 - Add Prefix to issue title in Jira that was created by Testlio e.g. [Testlio].

 Testlio <-- Jira.
 How to import bugs from Jira to Testlio?

-All issues created to Jira via Testlio integration will be added the label value "Testlio".
-Removing/adding label in Jira will stop/initiate issue sync.
+All issues created to Jira via Testlio integration will be added to the label value "Testlio".
+Removing/adding a label in Jira will stop/initiate issue sync.